For why you'd use lookup tables and how to upload them, see Lookup tables.

 SELECT store_ID, store_name, description

-The primary benefit of lookup tables is that you can use queries that combine that data with your New Relic-stored telemetry data.
+Lookup tables allow you to use queries that combine data with your New Relic-stored telemetry data.

 Here are some query examples: